 - Total Score: 156

 So, I have mastered playing with Arythea (or so I thought), and I wanted to try another character.
 It was around this time I read Membury’s report and viewed a video play-through with Goldyx.
-I knew that he is not the most beginner friendly character, but I decided to try him out anyway.
+I knew that he is not the most beginner-friendly character, but I decided to try him out anyway.

-For my next game I decided to do things differently.
+For my next game, I decided to do things differently.
 I’m not going to be in any rush.
-I’ll set-up the game and play a turn whenever I have time, regardless how long does the game take.
-Meanwhile, I can take of my other duties and can think about my future moves and plan them thoroughly, so I don’t make any silly mistakes like forgetting to recruit.
+I’ll set-up the game and play a turn whenever I have time, regardless of how long does the game take.
+Meanwhile, I can take care of my other duties and can think about my future moves and plan them thoroughly, so I don’t make any silly mistakes like forgetting to recruit.

-I took some risks at the very beginning – I ventured into a dungeon and I knew I would be in trouble if that enemy with paralyze comes up (20% chance) – in that case I might as well quit.
+I took some risks at the very beginning – I ventured into a dungeon and I knew I would be in trouble if that enemy with paralyze comes up (20% chance) – in that case, I might as well quit.
 Luckily, it didn’t and I was in for a great start.

 Later I came across one of the brutal dragons and there was no way around him.
 I had to take 5 wounds and should have been knocked out, but since this was my first knock-out, I forgot about this mechanic.
-I went for the rest the next turn and discarded my wounds (and one action card).
-With a knock-out I would have lost one more turn.
+I went for the rest of the next turn and discarded my wounds (and one action card).
+With a knock-out, I would have lost one more turn.

 The cities itself we’re a bit of a pushover at the end.
-I was very powerful, had Horn of Wrath and Savage Monks for Siege attack plus Tremor (I think that’s how it’s called) for reducing armor of multiple enemies.
-I recruited Altem Mages at the first city and didn’t even need them at the end.
+I was very powerful, had Horn of Wrath and Savage Monks for Siege attack plus Tremor (I think that’s how it’s called) for reducing the armor of multiple enemies.
+I recruited Altem Mages in the first city and didn’t even need them at the end.
 Also, I had several action cards still available and had no wounds on units or in my deck.